 “I’ll work with any of those guys.
 Asgardians Of The Galaxy.
 That’s actually great.
 You might’ve just got me my next job.”

-Whether Thor will actually join the team or will just be dropped off somewhere to star in Thor 4 remains to be seen, however – as does whether he’ll be keeping the beefier physique he picked up in Endgame.
+Whether Thor will actually join the team or will just be dropped off somewhere to star in Thor: Love and Thunder remains to be seen, however – as does whether he’ll be keeping the beefier physique he picked up in Endgame.

 However, Endgame’s screenwriters have suggested that they didn’t envisage Thor shifting the weight immediately, so he could stay a similar size for the Guardians sequel.